shiv2110/ARTH-2.0-Tasks/README.md

-# ARTH-2.0-Tasks
+# ARTH-2.0-Tasks and Contests

-Navigate to a Task branch.
+Navigate to a Task branch or Blog Contests branch.